Charge carrier relaxation dynamics in the one-dimensional Kondo lattice model: Decay of several charge carriers in a ferromagnetic background

 \subsection{Two-electron case}

 The first step consists in going to the two-electron case moving in a ferromagnetic background, studied extensively in the literature.
-We aim at using the quasi-momentum distribution function to illustrate the expected absence of thermalization in this few-body problem.
+We aim at using the quasimomentum distribution function to illustrate the expected absence of thermalization in this few-body problem.
 Two initial states are considered: (i) two electrons with spin up and (ii) two electrons with opposite spin.
-In both cases, one electron is initialized with quasi-momentum $|k_0=\pi/2\rangle$ and the other one at $|k_0=-\pi/2\rangle$ The corresponding initial states are:
+In both cases, one electron is initialized with quasimomentum $|k_0=\pi/2\rangle$ and the other one at $|k_0=-\pi/2\rangle$ The corresponding initial states are:

+Our results for the quasimomentum distribution in the two-electron case are shown in Fig.~\ref{fig:two-ele}.
 In the first case, both electrons independently emit one magnon, exhibiting a dynamics that is overall similar to the one-electron case.
-Essentially, $n_k(t)$ exhibits two well-defined peaks at $k=-\pi/2 + J/4$, and $k=\pi/2 - J/4$.
+Essentially, $n_k(t)$ exhibits two well-defined peaks at $k=-\pi/2 + J/(4t_0)$, and $k=\pi/2 - J/(4t_0)$.
 As time evolves, the function decays as an exponential function with a constant that is slightly renormalized from $J^2/4$.
-Note that in this four-body problem of two electrons and two magnons, interactions lead to a mid-spectrum bound state, studied in \cite{Rausch2019,Moeller2012}.
+Note that in this four-body problem of two electrons and two magnons, interactions lead to a mid-spectrum bound state, studied in Refs.~\cite{Rausch2019,Moeller2012}.

 In the second case, the up electron emits a magnon that can be reabsorbed by the down electron, leading to more interesting dynamics in the effective three-body problem.
 The spin-down electron momentum occupation at $k_0=\pi/2$ does essentially not decay, while the one of the spin-up electron decays.
 Notably, a small weight emerges at zero momentum, reminiscent of a bound state \cite{Rausch2019,Moeller2012,Moeller2012a}.
 The exponential decay seen in the one-electron case gets more modified due the more complicated structure of decay channels in the two-particle case \cite{Moeller2012,Rausch2019}.
 In both cases, there is clearly no relaxation to a thermal state, as expected.